VetheonGames/AllPac/README.md

 ## Feedback and Contributions

 Feedback, bug reports, and contributions are welcome!
-Feel free to open issues on the [GitHub repository](https://github.com/yourusername/allpac) or submit pull requests.
+Feel free to open issues on the [Git repository](https://git.pixelridgesoftworks.com/PixelRidge-Softworks/AllPac/issues) or submit pull requests.

 ## License